-The Support Operations Division is commanded by Captain Tommy Rhodes and is staffed by four Investigators.
-Three of these investigators are assigned to handle felony crimes including homicide, rape, robbery, theft and fraud cases.
-One investigator is assigned to investigate drugs and vice cases.
+The Support Operations Division is commanded by Captain Jason Delbert and is staffed by two Investigators, Two full-time telecommunicators and 4 part-time telecommunicators.
+Both investigators are assigned to handle felony crimes including homicide, rape, robbery, theft and fraud cases.
+One investigator is also assigned to investigate drugs and vice cases.
 The investigators employ a team approach to major crime investigations, where multiple investigators are assigned to all major crimes such as a homicide, robbery and missing person cases.
-This division is also responsible for several other duties within the department to include; Evidence and Property Management, Quartermaster, Recruitment and Selection, Information Technology, Background Investigations, and Law Enforcement Accreditation.
+This division is also responsible for several other duties within the department to include; Evidence and Property Management, Recruitment and Selection, Information Technology, Background Investigations, Records, Communications and Law Enforcement Accreditation.

-Two Investigators are trained in Crime Scene Investigation which allows the department to process most crime scenes without calling for assistance from outside agencies.
-The agency recovered and or seized property valued at \$295,877.
-These items included Six (6) automobiles, firearms and One-hundred-seven computers valued at \$205,033.
+One Investigators are trained in Crime Scene Investigation which allows the department to process most crime scenes without calling for assistance from outside agencies.
+The agency recovered and or seized property valued at \$144,765.00.